Porto have completed the signing of Twente striker Marc Janko on a three-and-a-half-year contract.

-However, an undisclosed fee was eventually haggled along with the necessary documentation being signed and sealed, and Janko has spoke of his relief at seeing a move finally bear fruit.
+However, an undisclosed fee was eventually agreed and Janko has spoke of his relief at seeing a move finally bear fruit.

 "It was very strange for me when there was much [of the deal] still to be completed," Janko told Sport Promotion.

 "Of course you assume that everything will be okay, but still, what if it does not happen?
 Now everything is done and I can therefore only be satisfied.